 [Heather’s note: I originally wrote this post in 2011 and started with 31 questions.
 Since then, I’ve added 25 more questions you can ask your new SEO writing client, for a total of 56!
 Enjoy!]

 Anyone who knows me knows that I tend to ask a lot of questions…

 Why?
 Because that’s how I learn.

-When you’re onboarding a new copywriting client — whether you work for yourself, or an agency — asking lots of question is the key to success.
+When you’re onboarding a new copywriting client — whether you work for yourself or an agency — asking lots of questions is the key to success.

 Sure, that means that you’ll be spending an hour (or more) on the phone.
 But just as you wouldn’t enter a marriage without a pretty solid “getting to know you” process, you shouldn’t start writing without a solid customer interview under your belt.

-After all, how can you write specific, action-oriented content if you don’t have any specific information?
+After all, how can you write specific, action-oriented content if you don’t have any detailed information?

 Important: Ask these questions after your client has signed on the bottom line.
 Although you may touch on some of these topics during the sales phase, it’s best to save the “meat” of your questions for the kick-off client call.

 - Can I review your analytics?